alex02/custom-fields-snapshots/README.md

 ### Is the plugin multisite compatible?

 Yes, the plugin supports WordPress Multisite installations, allowing you to manage ACF data across all network sites.

+### Will the plugin slow down my site? ###

+No, the plugin is designed to be lightweight.
+It does not load any code on the front end of your site.
+In the admin area, it only loads the bare minimum code needed for functionality.
+Additional code is activated only when required, such as on the Export or Import pages or during the import process.

 ## Hooks